Magnapinna talismani

 Magnapinna talismani is a species of bigfin squid known only from a single damaged specimen.
 It is characterised by small white nodules present on the ventral surface of its fins.

+It is the first described species of Magnapinna, although it was not recognized as a member of the genus until over a century later.

 Description

 The holotype of M. talismani is a specimen of 61 mm mantle length (ML) collected in the northern Atlantic Ocean, south of the Azores, at 34°46′N 36°11′W. It was caught by an open bottom trawl at a depth of up to 3175 m.
 The capture location of this specimen is very near to that of the as-yet undescribed Magnapinna sp.
 B.

 Taxonomy

 M. talismani was originally placed in the genus Chiroteuthopsis, which is now considered a junior synonym of Mastigoteuthis.
 Mastigoteuthis talismani was subsequently placed in the genus Magnapinna by Michael Vecchione and Richard E. Young in 2006.